gitextensions/GitExtensionsDoc/source/dashboard.rst

 Dashboard
 =========

-The dashboard contains the most common tasks, recently opened repositories and favourites.
-Favourite repositories can be added, grouped under Category headings in the right panel.
+The dashboard contains the most common tasks, recently opened repositories and categories (favourites).
+Categories can be added, grouped in the repository context menu.

 .. image:: /images/dashboard/start_page.png